cli-kit/cli-command/README.md

 The `help` configuration object supports the following properties:

 * `column`: An integer of the column used to wrap long descriptions, default is `80`.
+* `description`: A boolean indicating whether the program description is printed, default is `false`.
 * `sort`: Whether commands and options are sorted, default is `true`, may be a boolean or a custom sort function.
 * `title`: A boolean or object that controls whether section titles are printed, default is `true`.
 Use `false` to disable section titles or specify an object with the properties `commands` and `options` to customize the section titles.
 * `vanilla`: Never use parameter replacement when printing help output, default is `false`.
 This is useful if you are using the [ttycolor][ttycolor] module but would prefer commands and options not to be highlighted.